jmhickman/Fiewport/README.md

 [config]
 |> Searcher.getUsers
-|> Tee.filter (Filter.attributePresent "memberOf" >> Filter.attributeIsValue "cn" "Administrator") PrettyPrinter.prettyAction
+|> Tee.filter (Filter.attributePresent "memberOf" >> Filter.attributeIsValue "cn" "Administrator") PrettyPrinter.teePrint
-|> Tee.filter (Filter.attributePresent "isCriticalSystemObject" >> Filter.attributeIsValue "primaryGroupID" "513") PrettyPrinter.prettyAction
+|> Tee.filter (Filter.attributePresent "isCriticalSystemObject" >> Filter.attributeIsValue "primaryGroupID" "513") PrettyPrinter.teePrint
 |> ignore
 ```

 `Tee.filter` has a function signature of `Filter -> FilterAction -> LDAPSearchResult list -> LDAPSearchResult list`.
-This allows you to use the composition `>>` operator to build a `Filter` chain, and then cap the function off with the so-called `FilterAction`.
+This allows you to compose a `Filter` chain, and then cap the function off with the so-called `FilterAction`.

 Chain `Tee`s together to do more than one thing with a single search.
 Out the 'bottom' of the `Tee` comes the same search results that went in.
 You can throw them away, as in the example above, or do whatever else you like.